 Candidates trained in special programs can be matched to your company’s needs AND are eligible for all business services.
 Learn more about each, then talk to your staffing services specialist:

-Employee training takes place at a Connecticut businesses, while a person is doing the actual job.
+Workforce Alliance and the employer develop a training plan for each candidate.
+Training takes place at a Connecticut businesss, while a person is doing the actual job.
 Outside instruction is not required.
 An experienced employee or supervisor ensures that the person is getting the knowledge and skills necessary to be productive using your establishment equipment and training techniques.
-Workforce Alliance and the employer develop a training plan for each candidate.

 Yes!
 Employers who demonstrate a commitment to long-term, permanent employment for new hires and who have several positions to fill that meet criteria can have multiple OJT contracts.